 Civil cases are filed when there is a private dispute between two or more people or entities.
-Civil action is usually brought when one party has wronged another by being negligent in their legal duty, or by wronging another through a bad act.
+Civil action is usually brought when one party has wronged another by being negligent in their legal duty.
 It can result in the defendant having to compensate the plaintiff financially.